 How to Use Ventilation to Protect the School Community

-Safety and Health for School Aides and Monitors
+Safety and Health for School Assistants, Aides, Monitors and Clerical Staff

-CSEA members who are support staff such as classroom aides and hall monitors are positioned in areas susceptible to infectious diseases and workplace violence.
+CSEA members who are support staff such as classroom assistants, aides, clerical staff and hall monitors are positioned in areas susceptible to infectious diseases and workplace violence.
 Whether you are assisting students, doing daily symptom checks, working hand over hand with special needs students, or tasked with breaking up fights in hallways, CSEA will be providing guidance and best practices for these situations.
-Register to view.